Table of contents

 - present the factory test result documentation

-- show that the final suitability assessment of electrical and I&C equipment has been addressed in the manner specified in Guide YVL E.7.
+- show that the preliminary suitability assessment of electrical and I&C equipment has been addressed in the manner specified in Guide YVL E.7.

-811. The licensee, manufacturer and in connection with plant project plant supplier shall, upon request, submit to the inspector any other documents related to the construction plan or presented in its list of references.
+811. The licensee shall, upon request, submit to the inspector any other documents related to the construction plan or presented in its list of references.
+[2019-09-02]

 814. If inspection becomes more difficult in the course of manufacturing or assembly a sufficient number of the intermediate construction inspections shall be carried out during the various manufacturing phases.